sp180/Project1/readme.md

 X - create a button for each input field

-OO - change the position of the randomWheelPick function to below the startingGame function
+X - change the position of the randomWheelPick function to below the startingGame function

+connect the guess letter button to an input field so that when a letter is typed into the field, a function is triggered to check if the letter that is typed into the input can be found among the div id's generated at the start of the game

 OO - create a function that allows a player to guess a letter in the phrase.
 - OO - if the player guesses correctly
-  - OO - replace the space in the div with the guessed letter based on the id attribute
+  - XX - replace the space in the div with the guessed letter based on the id attribute
   - OO - depending on how many letters are found of the correct guess, multiply that by the current wheelPick amount
 - OO - if the player guesses incorrectly
   - OO - it is the next player's turn